rithik-dev/firebase_notifications_handler/README.md

 ## Custom Sound
 #### Adding custom notification sounds in Android
 - Add the audio file in android/app/src/main/res/raw/___audio_file_here___
+- Add the audio file name in the `soundGetter` parameter in the `AndroidConfig` class.

 #### Adding custom notification sounds in iOS
 - Add the audio file in Runner/Resources/___audio_file_here___
+- Add the audio file name in the `soundGetter` parameter in the `IosConfig` class.

 ## Usage